Special Housing Areas

 The Accord includes a series of agreed targets relating to land supply and dwelling consents.
 It also allows Council the ability to recommend SHA’s to the Minister of Housing and Urban Development.

-In October 2017, the Council also adopted an amended Lead Policy which sets out how the Council will implement the HASHAA.
+In 8 August 2019, the Council also adopted an amended Lead Policy to guide how the Council will implement the HASHAA.

 You can read more about the legislation, the Accord and Council’s Lead Policy below.